jennifertaveras/finance_project/README.md

 **Financial Consumer Complaints Analysis**

+## Project Overview
+This project analyzes U.S. consumer financial complaints using SQL, Python, and Tableau to identify trends across products, companies, and states.

 Project Goal
 This project analyzes a dataset of financial complaints to identify which companies and products face the most issues and where they occur geographically.